Beginners Guide to Peace - Dead Ends

 Arising out of conditions that have long since disappeared, ancient cultural relics such as war and slavery can ultimately be fatal to societies in modern situations.
 Like malfunctioning genes in an organism that causes its body to destroy itself, as in autoimmune diseases, or causes cells to grow out of control, like a cancerous tumor, certain cultural elements need to be revised or eliminated before society itself is destroyed.

-War is a particularly persistent and dangerous historical artifact as many of modern society’s members are blind to, or have been shielded from, its full deadly and destructive reality.
+War is a particularly persistent and dangerous historical artifact.
 While most cultures have managed to throw off their attachment to slavery and human sacrifice, many still cling tenaciously to the practice of war.

 One reason for the persistence of war is that “war is the health of the State”.
 The outbreak of war is not just a natural outcome of the State’s embrace of aggression and deadly force.
 The fear and destruction that war creates actually serves to feed and grow the State in a horribly vicious cycle.